 Crusaders of the Missouri Bootheel gained a loud ally in editor-politician Harvey E. Averill at Caruthersville, when he took over The Pemiscot Argus, “knocker” newspaper.
-As the Methodist General Conference summarily rejected reformists in 1908, 1912, 1916 and 1920, Averill cheered in print, condemning dancing and more abominations in his midst, namely Pemiscot County.
+As the Methodist General Conference summarily rejected reformists in 1908, 1912, 1916 and 1920, Averill cheered in print, condemning dancing and more abominations of Pemiscot County.

 Averill, a county native and supporter of Prohibition, enraged many by branding Caruthersville “A Wicked City” in the regional press.
 Averill alleged illicit gambling and alcohol sales were sanctioned by town leaders who partook, and he printed names.
 Averill scoffed at the notion Caruthersville needed saloons for a strong economy, much less 10 taverns in a municipality of 4,000 people.

 “Of course we have a wide-open city, and prosperity is seen on every street corner,” Averill sneered.
 “Of course the city could not exist other than as a ‘crossroads’ without the saloons which are supporting it.
 Of course these conditions are very pleasing to the entire citizenship of the town.
 Of course, of course.”

 “Caruthersville has been made notorious for a long time by its saloons.”